miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Repaired hearing warehouse boss conversation twice and some floats.
 +Made Nadia react to zombies damaging player and removed fake door.
 +Gave Occult Nut a Scholarship bonus and fixed new discipline lines.
-+Fixed icons at Giovanni mansion and made Bruno react to feed-kill.
++Fixed icons at Giovanni Mansion and made Bruno react to feed-kill.
 Added modified trackerscheme into Extras to change Malkavian fonts.
 Repaired Carson, Knox, Damsel, Yukie, Regent and Hatter dialogues.
 Fixed two inverted textures and renamed Sheriff's warform Behemoth.